xuranw/locCSN/README.md

 [newZ] = layout_timeline(A_rec, Z', param);

 ```
 This section is not necessary.
-We are manually reordered the gene community so that the dense gene community is the first gene community.
+We manually reordered the gene community so that the dense gene community is the first gene community.

 ```matlab
 % Manually change gene community order